Surprise 25

-The Surprise 25, often just called the Surprise, is a French trailerable sailboat.
-First built in 1977, it was designed by Michel Joubert of Joubert Nivelt Design as a one-design racer.
+The Surprise 25, is a one-design racer first built in 1977, designed by Michel Joubert of Joubert Nivelt Design.

 The Surprise 25 was followed in production by the larger 31.30 ft Grand Surprise in 1999.

 Production

 The design was built by Archambault Boats of Dangé-Saint-Romain and also by the BG Race shipyard in Saint-Malo in France between 1977 and 2017, with 1,550 boats completed, but it is now out of production.
 Archambault, which had been founded in 1967, went out of business in 2015.
 The BG Race shipyard, founded in 2013, built many designs for Archambault and went out of business in 2017.

 Design

 The Surprise 25 is a recreational keelboat, built predominantly of fibreglass.
 The hull is solid fibreglass and the deck is balsa-cored fibreglass.
 It has a 7/8 fractional sloop rig with aluminum spars, a deck-stepped mast, wire standing rigging and a single set of swept spreaders.
 The hull has a raked stem, a slightly reverse transom with an inset, an internally mounted spade-type rudder controlled by a tiller with a "D"-handle extension.
 It was delivered with a choice of a fixed fin keel, twin asymmetrical keels with bulb weights, or a swing keel.
 It displaces 2756 lb and carries 1102 lb of cast iron ballast.

 The fin keel-equipped version of the boat has a draft of 5.25 ft, the twin keel-equipped version of the boat has a draft of 3.33 ft, while the swing keel-equipped version has a draft of 5.17 ft with the keel extended and 2.58 ft with it retracted, allowing ground transportation on a trailer.

 The boat is normally fitted with a small outboard motor of up to 10 hp for docking and manoeuvring.

 The design has sleeping accommodation for four people, with a "V"-berth in the bow cabin and two straight settees in the main cabin.
 The main cabin headroom is 58 in.

 For sailing downwind the design may be equipped with a symmetrical spinnaker of 484 sqft.
 It has a hull speed of 6.24 kn.